 A better way to think about this is: ‘how might my research align with an audience’s existing interests and enthusiasms?’
 It is very unlikely that you will develop an audience entirely from scratch or persuade people to be interested in something they have previously shown no inclination towards.
 It is better to connect your research to something people are already passionate about and spend their leisure time doing.
 Does your research touch on an area in which there is strong existing public interest (e.g., sport, food and drink, music, literature, film, theatre, etc.)?
 Can it be matched to a format that people will find fun and engaging?
 Can you engage with existing fan communities, clubs, or societies?
 Remember that non-specialist audiences typically don’t find highly specialised talks and lectures rewarding in the same way that fellow specialists do.

 What do you mean by a public audience?

-Our definition of a non-specialist, public audience (at whom all festival activities should be aimed) is an audience who do not have a current, formal relationship with a Higher Education Institutions (HEI) or Independent Research Organisations (IRO) (e.g. staff or students at a university), and who do not have ‘specialist’ knowledge of a humanities research area.
-Audiences may have no prior interest in the humanities, or may have an existing interest in an aspect of humanities research.
+Our definition of a non-specialist, public audience (at whom all festival activities should be aimed) is an audience who do not have a current, formal relationship with a Higher Education Institution (HEI) or Independent Research Organisation (IRO) (e.g., staff or students at a university), and who do not have ‘specialist’ knowledge of a humanities research area.
+Audiences may have no prior interest in the humanities or may have an existing interest in an aspect of humanities research.
 Whilst your audience might be interested in history on the level of going to museums or watching TV documentaries, for example, they would not typically have an advanced knowledge of the latest research and innovations in the field of historical research.